 As an independent teaching artist, he has developed various workshops on the craft, taught privately, and spent three years teaching acting and voice/speech to BFA and BA theater students.
 Chris holds an MFA in Acting from Indiana University and a BFA in Musical Theatre from SUNY Fredonia.

-Chris and the other finalists will be honored at ASI’s 7th Annual Sparks Award on Monday, November 16.
+Chris and the other finalists will be honored at ASI’s 7th Annual Sparks Award on Monday, November 16 at 7:00 pm.
 For more information, visit the Spark page of our website.